mattweidner/h1-report-browser/README.md

 # H1 Report Browser
 ## Author: Matthew A. Weidner

-These scripts provide a system that will download and import newly disclosed bug bounty reports into a SQLite3 database.
+These scripts provide a system that will download and import newly disclosed HackerOne bug bounty reports into a SQLite3 database.
 This allows for offline browsing using a ncurses terminal based interface for Unix/Linux based computers.
 Compatible with Cygwin for Windows.

 * h1-browser.py:
 Ncurses terminal based HackerOne report browser.
 Uses an offline cache of HackerOne reports stored in a SQLite3 database.